Department of History

 A history of England under the Tudors and Stuarts, focusing primarily on demographic, social, cultural, and political developments.

-Examines the history of sexuality in North America in the context of cultural, legal, economic, political and social history from the 16th century to the present.
+Examines the history of sex and sexuality in North America in the context of cultural, legal, economic, political and social history from the 16th century to present.

 A varied view of the American Revolution and its impact on the American people.